Circle rules football

 Circle rules football, commonly referred to as circle rules, is a team sport played between two teams of six with a large spherical ball similar to a stability ball.
 Invented in New York City in 2006, the sport is currently played in cities across the United States, as well as in several international locations.

 The game is played on a circular field with a central goal.
 The goal has no net, as the two teams score through the goal from opposing directions.
-Around the goal is a circular area called the "key", which only the teams’ goalies may enter.
-Players outside the key may touch the ball with any part of their bodies, allowing them to dribble, kick, roll, carry, and throw the ball; however, they may not hold the ball in any way that restricts its movement.
+Around the goal is a circular area called the "key", which only the teams' goalies may enter.
+Players outside the key may touch the ball with any part of their bodies, allowing them to dribble, kick, roll, carry, and throw the ball, but they may not hold the ball in any way that restricts its movement.
 The team that scores the most goals by the end of the match wins.